aiven/devportal/docs/products/kafka/kafka-connect/howto/redis-streamreactor-sink.rst

 Create a Redis™* stream reactor sink connector by Lenses.io
 ===========================================================

-The Redis stream reactor sink connector enables you to move data from an Aiven for Apache Kafka® cluster to a Redis™* database.
+**The Redis stream reactor sink connector** enables you to move data from **an Aiven for Apache Kafka® cluster** to **a Redis™* database**.
 The Lenses.io implementation enables you to write `KCQL transformations <https://docs.lenses.io/connectors/sink/redis.html>`_ on the topic data before sending it to the Redis database.

 .. _connect_redis_lenses_sink_prereq: